lkilcher/dolfyn/docs/about.rst

 ^^^^^^^^^^^^^^^^^^

  * Nortek:
-    * AWAC ADCP (current data only)
+    * AWAC ADCP (current data only, waves in development)
     * Signature AD2CP (current and waves)
     * Vector ADV

  * TRDI:
     * Workhorse ADCPs (Monitor and Sentinel)
-    * WinRiver software output
+    * WinRiver output files
-    * VMDAS software output
+    * VMDAS output files

 History
 ^^^^^^^

 DOLfYN was originally created to provide open-source software for motion correction and turbulence analysis of velocity data collected from ADVs mounted on compliant moorings.
 It has since been expanded to include reading and analyzing ADCP data.

 License